News

 Appl.
 Phys.
 Express 11, 5 073001 (2018).

-Our paper on the spin Hall magnetoresistance in Pt/Co bilayers is published.
+Spin Hall magnetoresistance in Pt/Co bilayers

 Anomalous Spin Hall Magnetoresistance in Pt/Co Bilayers